jieter/django-tables2/docs/pages/api-reference.rst

             argument to a table's constructor.

-    localize (str or tuple): Specifies which fields should be localized in the table.
+    localize (tuple): Specifies which fields should be localized in the table.
 Read :ref:`localization-control` for more information.

-    unlocalize (str or tuple): Specifies which fields should be unlocalized in the table.
+    unlocalize (tuple): Specifies which fields should be unlocalized in the table.
 Read :ref:`localization-control` for more information.

 Columns